 There’s picky eating and then there’s picky eating.

 When picky eating tendencies cross the borders of what’s considered “typical” and start affecting your child’s growth, weight, mood, and family mealtimes in a drastic way, it’s likely time to seek help.
 Dealing with extreme – or even moderate – forms of picky eating can feel hopeless and isolating.
 It also causes worry, stress, and sometimes panic for parents, as well as anxiety, fear, and social isolation for the child.
-In fact, a recent study in the September 2015 issue of Pediatrics showed that (after screening caregivers of over 900 children aged 2-5), children with severe forms of selective eating were much more likely to experience elevated symptoms of social anxiety, anxiety. and depression.
+In fact, a study in the September 2015 issue of Pediatrics showed that (after screening caregivers of over 900 children aged 2-5), children with severe forms of selective eating were much more likely to experience elevated symptoms of social anxiety, anxiety. and depression.

 It was also found that moderate forms of selective eating were associated with symptoms of separation anxiety and ADHD.
 Although these findings likely aren’t terribly surprising – especially to parents of extreme picky eaters – they will hopefully create more awareness and perhaps pave the way for more appropriate screening tools and intervention strategies for those kids who struggle with selective eating.

 It’s important to realize that most toddlers and young children go through a “picky eating” phase (or several) and that it is, for the most part, typical.
 Even though “normal” picky eating isn’t cause for concern (and doesn’t typically affect growth or nutritional status) it can easily be made worse (and enter the realm of “extreme” picky eating) if healthy feeding practices aren’t followed.